-Operational enhancements between SR-55 and Lakeview Avenue may provide some benefit for SR-55/SR-91 by addressing WB SR-91 weaving issues.
+Operational enhancements between SR-55 and Lakeview Avenue will provide some benefit for SR-55/SR-91 by addressing WB SR-91 weaving issues.
+In addition, the proposed WB drop-ramp from Lakeview AV has been designed to accommodate three WB through lanes on either side in order to reduce throwaway costs in the future should the SR-91 be shifted to accommodate a right-hand exit for SB SR-55.